EDMdesigner/EDMdesigner-API-Doc/README.md

   * data {Object}
     * data.title {String} The title of the new project
     * data.description {String} The description of the new project
+    * * data.customData {Object} You can add custom informations to this project.
+You can save any kind of information.
+It is up to you, how you want to use it!
   * callback {Function} A function to be called if the request succeeds
   * onErrorCB {Function} A function to be called if the request fails